MMDA (drug): Pharmacodynamics

 MMDA has been shown to act as a non-neurotoxic serotonin releasing agent, with no effects on release of dopamine or probably norepinephrine, and as a serotonin 5-HT_{2A} receptor agonist.
 The latter property is thought to be responsible for its psychedelic effects, whereas the former action may be involved in its entactogenic effects.

 Pharmacokinetics

 MMDA has been found to be formed from myristicin, a component of nutmeg, in rabbits and rats.
 However, MMDA could not be detected with nutmeg misuse in a human.

 Chemistry

+Synthesis

+The chemical synthesis of MMDA has been described.

 Analogues

 Analogues of MMDA include lophophine (MMDPEA), MDA, MDMA, and TMA.
 Positional isomers of MMDA include MMDA-2, MMDA-3a, MMDA-3b, MMDA-4, and MMDA-5.
 Further analogues and derivatives of MMDA include DMMDA, DMMDA-2, DMMDA-3, DMMDA-4, DMMDA-5, and DMMDA-6.
 Other analogues of MMDA include 4T-MMDA-2 and 2T-MMDA-3a.

 History

 MMDA was first synthesized and studied by Gordon Alles at the Edgewood Arsenal in the mid-1950s.
 Its Edgewood Arsenal code name is unknown.
 Subsequently, Alexander Shulgin synthesized MMDA in 1962 and discovered its psychoactive effects that same year.
 Shulgin published his findings on MMDA in the scientific literature in 1964.
 Use of MMDA in psychedelic-assisted psychotherapy was studied by Shulgin, Thornton Sargent, and Claudio Naranjo in the mid-1960s and their findings were published in 1973.
 Naranjo also described MMDA for these purposes in his 1973 book The Healing Journey: New Approaches to Consciousness.
-Shulgin subsequently further described MMDA in his book PiHKAL in 1991.
+Shulgin subsequently further described MMDA in his book PiHKAL (Phenethylamines I Have Known and Loved) in 1991.